Tevfik Rüştü Aras: Political career

 He was removed from his position as Foreign Minister right after Ataturk's passing away by the new Head of Republic Ismet Inonu.
 Aras and Inonu had different opinions in foreign affairs especially in Soviet relations, Inonu believed that Aras was more loyal to Ataturk rather than the government and conducting foreign affairs directly with him and finally Inonu had suspected Aras for lobbying against him before the Head of Republic election.
-This conflict prompted Aras to take his place in the opposition to Inonu.
-He supported the establishment of the Democratic Party (DP), but was soon dismissed by the DP following his attempt to include socialist ideas into the party program.
+This conflict prompted Aras to take his place in the opposition to Inonu, becoming a central figure in the anti-Inonu opposition bloc, next to Sukru Kaya and Celal Bayar.
+In 1938, Aras planned on removing Inonu from the spotlight of politics by having him appointed as Ambassador to Washington, a means of "exiling" him.
+In response, Inonu threatened Aras against this decision.
+This dispute would culminate in the appointment of Aras as Ambassador to London when Inonu became President.
+Aras supported the establishment of the Democratic Party (DP), but was soon dismissed by the DP following his attempt to include socialist ideas into the party program.
 He advocated for a conciliatory policy towards the Soviet Union to which the DP did not agree to.
 He then was also involved in the establishment of the New Turkey Party in 1961.

 Aras was appointed ambassador to the United Kingdom in 1939 since he was removed and stayed in London for three and a half years.
 He retired in 1943 and published some stories in the Istanbul press (especially in the newspaper Tan).
 He took office as chairman of the board of Turkiye Is Bankasi, a Turkish Bank.

 The speeches he gave during his ministerial period were collected in a book called "10 Years in Pursuit of Lausanne" (Lozan'ın izlerinde 10 yıl) by Mr. Numan Menemencioglu in 1937.
 He also collected his stories (published in the daily press between 1945–63) into a book called My Views (Görüşlerim).